-Road to Top Gun — Mike Grady’s Boeing B-17 Flying Fortress
+Road to Top Gun: B-17 Bomber - Model Airplane News

-Top Gun regular Mike Grady is again competing this year with his well tried, B-17G in the Unlimited class.
+Top Gun regular Mike Grady is again competing this year with his well proven, B-17G Flying Fortress in the Unlimited class.
 David Payne will again be the bomber pilot.
-Mike’s B-17G model is 1/9th and is finished in the B-17G “Nine –O-Nine” colors flown by the 323 Squadron, 91st Bomb Group and completed 140 missions without a single abort or loss of a crewman.
+Mike’s B-17G is 1/9th and is finished in the B-17G “Nine–O-Nine” colors flown by the 323 Squadron, 91st Bomb Group and completed 140 missions without a single abort or loss of a crewman.

 The model is finished in silver catalyzed urethane, covered with about 250,000 Pro Mark dry transfer rivets and fasteners and painted with Model Master enamel.
 The painted finish is wet sanded and tape pulled to add weathering and rivet detail.
 Pro Mark insignias and nomenclature detail are added after the painting.